 Child Growth and Development is a study of child development, including major theories, developmental domain milestones, and other factors that influence the typical development of children from conception through age 8.
 Development is explored in the context of multiple influences such as family, culture, and society.
 9 hours of child observation is required for this course.
-Prerequisites: Reading Proficiency
+(Credit is only allowed for either CFD 102 or ECE 125.)